network-3.2.7.0: Low-level networking interface

 Class and types for control message

 Control message type class.
-Each control message type has a numeric CmsgId and a Storable data representation.
+Each control message type has a numeric CmsgId and encode and decode functions.

 newtype IPv4TTL Source #